appscode/blog/content/post/kubedb-v2024.11.18/index.md

 Finally, the operator will update the kafka cluster with the new credential and the old credentials will be stored in the secret with keys `username.prev` and `password.prev`.

 We have added a field `.spec.authSecret.activeFrom` to the db yaml which refers to the timestamp of the credential is active from.
+We also add an annotations `basic-auth-active-from` in currently using auth secret which refer to the active from time of this secret.

 ## Memcached